MacLeod-D/ESP8266-Ultrasonic-HC-Sr04/README.md

       }
     }

-and starts again after a delay.
+and starts again after a delay of 20 ms (30 ms if the distance to measure is small)

 About 30 measurements per second are done.